logistics-blockchain/besu-qbft-chain/README.md

 ./tools/health-check.sh
 ```

-The network will be available at `http://localhost:8545`
+The primary RPC endpoint will be available at `http://localhost:8545`

 ### Stop Network